Ouattaras Party Wins Majority In Ivory Coast Parliament Vote - UrduPoint

 Turnout was 37.88 percent, the same as in the last legislative elections in 2016.

-"The RHDP has succeeded in tipping many regions in its favour and it is in the process of acquiring the status of a national party, beyond its traditional strongholds in the north of the country," political scientist Sylvain N'Guessan said ahead of the complete results but with partial results known.
+"The RHDP has succeeded in tipping many regions in its favour and it is in the process of acquiring the status of a national party, beyond its traditional strongholds in the north of the country," political scientist Sylvain N'Guessan said ahead of the complete results.

 The PDCI opposition, the party of ex-president Henri Konan Bedie, "seems to be losing momentum," he said.